 In 1905, a bulletin announcement from the United States Department of Agriculture listed twenty-nine states with laws mentioning cannabis.
 Most of the states did not consider marijuana a “poison” but required it to be labeled.

-The Prohibition of Cannabis
+The Prohibition of Hemp

-By 1853, recreational cannabis had another name.
+By 1853, recreational hemp had another name.
 It was also a “fashionable narcotic.”
 By the 1880s, oriental-style cannabis parlors had begun to flourish alongside opium dens.
 They multiplied in numbers to such a point that every major city on the East Coast had one.

-The use of cannabis increased to a great extent.
+The use of hemp increased to a great extent.
 According to the reports, Mexican soldiers had started to use hemp cigarettes by the year of 1874.
 Due to the obvious downsides of cannabis and its rapid growth, states which excluded cannabis from poison laws made countless attempts to include it.

 This still raises the question, why was hemp banned in the US?
-Eventually, in 1937, The Marihuana Tax Act effectively declared possession or transfer of marihuana illegal throughout the United States under federal law.
+Eventually, in 1937, The Marihuana Tax Act effectively declared possession or transfer of Marihuana illegal throughout the United States under federal law.
 However, an exception for medical and industrial uses, through the imposition of an excise tax on all sales of hemp.

-This pushed the Hemp industry into an economic slump.
+This pushed the hemp industry into an economic slump.
 This downfall lasted decades until scientific research surfaced about the product.

 Is Hemp Illegal in the United States Now?
-Waves of Legalization

 In 1973 Oregon was the first state to reduce the penalty for up to one ounce to a $100 fine.
 This was followed by five more states in 1975, followed by another five, by the end of 1978.
 This was also the first wave of legalization of hemp.